richo225/appointment_booker/README.md

 ```
 $ ./availability.rb 12:40
 ```
 The app should check which is the next available slot and book it.
-It should print the time of the appointment that was booked
+It should print the time of the appointment that was booked.

 Additional Requirements
 -----------------------